wso2/docker-apim/dockerfile/README.md

    ![Docker run output](quickstart/output.png)

- * Access management console
+ * Access management console:
      -  To access the management console, use the Docker host IP and port 9443.
          + `https://<DOCKER_HOST_IP>:9443/carbon`
-     -  To access the store and publisher, use the Docker host IP, port 9443 and store / publisher contexts.
+     -  To access the store and publisher, use the Docker host IP, port 9443 and store/publisher contexts.
          + `https://<DOCKER_HOST_IP>:9443/store`
          + `https://<DOCKER_HOST_IP>:9443/publisher`

-## Modify configurations of the WSO2 API Manager running in the container
+## How to update configurations

 The configurations will be maintained on the Docker Host machine and volume mounted to the container.